 Will introduce the student to the richness of critical thought found in the intellectual heritage of German speaking countries.
-Notes: Offered variable times.

-510. Special Topics in German Language (3).
+510. Special Topics in German Language and Literature (3).

 Advanced seminar offers the faculty and students an opportunity to intensively investigate a single author, movement or genre in Austrian, German and Swiss literature.